geektoni/ekom-rakuten/README.md

 ```

 We then compute the FastText embeddings by taking as inputs the file generated in the `./dataset` directory.
-We use the skipgram models and we generate 100 dimensions embeddings.
+We use the *skipgram* model and we generate 100 dimensions embeddings.
 ```bash
 cd fastText
 ./fasttext skipgram -input ../dataset/train_dataset.tsv.gzip.fasttext.csv -output ../dataset/fasttext_embeddings -dim 100